HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 1. **Inertia**: Inertia actually calculates the sum of distances of all the points within a cluster from the centroid of that cluster.
 Therefore, a small of inertia is aimed for.
 The range of inertia’s value starts from zero and goes up.

 2. **Silhouette score**: Silhouette score tells how far away the datapoints in one cluster are, from the datapoints in another cluster.
 The range of silhouette score is from -1 to 1.
 Score should be closer to 1 than -1.
+The example to choose k via Silhouette score can be found from [sklearn](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html) page and the [blog: Stop using the Elbow Method](https://medium.com/geekculture/stop-using-the-elbow-method-96bcfbbbe9fd).

 ### Drawbacks